alvinnguyen116/sc-coding-challenge/README.md

  I didn't really find the [documentation on Reddit API](https://www.reddit.com/dev/api/) helpful, so I just inspected each object manually to find what I needed.

+ Round #2

+ - Since I only had an hour, I took a search bar from a previous project to save time on CSS and layout.

+ - Since my computer is slow, I wrote most of the code blindly (without checking locally).
+In order, I added the new endpoint inside of api.js, added new actions and thunks , and finally created a local boolean whether to show popular topics.

 ## Contributions
  I'm always open for suggestions and improvements.

  Feel free to create a [pull request](https://github.com/alvinnguyen116/sc-coding-challenge/pulls) or submit an [issue](https://github.com/alvinnguyen116/sc-coding-challenge/issues).